phetsims/calculus-grapher/doc/implementation-notes.md

 ### Model-View Transforms

-A model-view transform is used for each graph.
+Every graph in the simulation has a model-view transform, implemented using bamboo's ChartTransform.js.
 The model has +x to the left, and +y up.
 The scaling changes based on the zoom level.

 ### Query Parameters